harness/ff-android-client-sdk/README.md

     if (result.isSuccess) {

         // Congratulations your SDK has been initialized with success!
+        // After this callback is executed, You are ready to use the SDK!
     }
 }
 ```